 Do Debt Management Companies offer IVAs?

-In a word, no. To be able to set up an IVA, a company will need to employ the services of a licensed insolvency practitioner and not all companies can offer this.
+Generally, no. To be able to set up an IVA, a company will need to employ the services of a licensed insolvency practitioner and not all companies can offer this.

 It is important to choose a company that is regulated by one of the main insolvency regulatory industry bodies such as the Insolvency Practitioners Association or the ICAEW to ensure they are properly qualified to deal with your case.